 Grinding and Meat Selection

 When it comes to sausage making, you can use almost any kind of meat.
 Hunters often use game like moose or deer, but beef, pork, and even chicken are excellent choices as well.
-A general rule is to aim for an 80% lean to 20% fat ratio, ensuring your sausages have the perfect balance of flavor and juiciness.

 Choosing the Right Grinder